-This cue sheet will list all the skills and their corresponding verbal cues (words) and body language cues to request a behavior from the family dog.
-For example, the word “sit” with the gesture of the right hand moving toward the bicep is to request that the dog place his caboose on the ground in a sit.
+A cue sheet lists all the skills and corresponding verbal and body language cues that request a behavior from the family dog.
+For example, the word “sit” with the gesture of the right hand moving toward the bicep is used to request that a dog place their backside on the ground.
 This cue sheet will help family members be consistent with the dog.
-When your dog receives consistent information, he will learn faster!
+When your dog receives consistent information, they will learn faster!

 All family members should attend training classes, read the class handouts, read books about dog training, and so on.
-If all family members are unable to attend training classes due to limitations on the number of human attendees or due to busy schedules, the family members who went to class – the attenders – should schedule time with the non-attenders each week to demonstrate what was learned.
-The attenders should pretend to be the dog training class instructor – demonstrating skills, offering positive feedback, and assisting the non-attenders with the skills.
+If any family members are unable to attend training classes due to limitations on the number of human attendees or busy schedules, the attendees should schedule time with the non-attendees each week to demonstrate what was learned.
+Attendees should pretend to be the dog training class instructor – demonstrating skills, offering positive feedback, and assisting the non-attendees with the skills.

 One important concept is properly handling and touching the dog.
 All family members should learn to gently and respectfully handle and interact with your dog.
 In addition, adult family members should supervise the kid’s interactions and training sessions.

 Your dog notices who supplies all the good resources, such as walks, hikes, food, treats, playtime, and snuggling.
-Naturally your dog will bond the most with the family members who spend the most time with him!
-To help ensure everyone has a special connection and so that the dog learns to work with and listen to all family members, have everyone take part in his care.
+Naturally, your dog will bond the most with the family members who spend the most time with them!
+To help ensure everyone has a special connection and that the dog learns to work with and listen to all family members, have everyone take part in their care.
 Vary who exercises, trains, feeds, gives water to, plays with, and cuddles your pup!

-If all family members are participating in the dog’s care, it could be easy to get confused about how far the dog walked today or how much he ate.
+If all family members are participating in the dog’s care, it could be easy to get confused about how far the dog walked today or how much they ate.
 Track this information, along with the family member who performed the care item, in a notebook or on a wall calendar.
 Not only will this help you see trends over time of who is doing what and how often, it will also help prevent a skipped or double meal.
-You can even order a personalized notebook or calendar that displays a favorite photo of your dog and family members!
+You can even order a personalized notebook or calendar that displays a favorite photo of your dog!

 Have you ever had two managers ask you to do two different, conflicting things?
 Not only is that confusing, but it’s also very stressful.
-Imagine being the dog - one of the humans is talking to you and asking you to do skills and the other human has the leash and all the treats!
+Imagine being a dog - one of your humans is asking you to perform tricks and the other human has the leash and all the treats!
 Who should you look at?
-Perhaps you should pay more attention to the body gestures of the human who has all the treats?
+Perhaps you should pay more attention to the body gestures of the human who has all the treats.